NACK2/fantasy-basketball/README.md

 - **Why is this project of interest to you?**

-This project interests me as I can experiment with something that is impossible to confirm in real life.
-Since the top 75 list of NBA players consists of many retired players, it is impossible to know what the outcome of this sort of match would be in reality.
-I have never had any experience  participating in fantasy basketball leagues myself, so this will be an opportunity for me to learn, research, and develop at the same time.
+The players drafted by the users will most likely not be teammates in reality, therefore it interests me to experiment and create something that is impossible to confirm in real life.
+I have never  participated in fantasy basketball leagues myself, so this will be an opportunity for me to learn, research, and develop at the same time.